Stranger Things fans highlight ‘tragic’ detail about heartbreaking episode 9 moment

-Stranger Things fans highlight ‘tragic’ detail about heartbreaking season 4 episode 9 moment
+Stranger Things season 4: Who died in finale?
+Fans highlight ‘tragic’ detail after heartbreaking scene

 Stranger Things viewers have been left heartbroken over one particular death in the season four finale.